 Learn More

 To better prepare yourself for breast surgery, we invite you to discuss any concerns with your Cancer Care Northwest physician.
+Our surgeons are available to see you within 72 hours of your diagnosis.
+To schedule an appointment with a CCNW breast surgical oncologist, please call (509) 228-1000.

 Surgery is the standard treatment for melanoma, a common type of skin cancer.
 If performed early enough, surgery for melanoma is often completely curative.